jonra1993/fastapi-alembic-sqlmodel-async/README.md

 ## Set environment variables

-Create .env file on root folder and copy the content from .env.example and chage it according to your own configuration.
+Create an **.env** file on root folder and copy the content from **.env.example**.
+Feel free to chage it according to your own configuration.

 ## Run project using Docker compose